 ALTER USERstatement.
 After an account's password has been expired, all operations performed in subsequent connections to the server using the account result in an error until the user issues a

 MySQL now has provision for checking password security:

-error).
+ER_NOT_VALID_PASSWORDerror).
 This affects the

 SET PASSWORDstatements.
 Passwords given as arguments to the

 OLD_PASSWORD()functions are checked as well.

 The strength of potential passwords can be assessed using the new

 VALIDATE_PASSWORD_STRENGTH()SQL function, which takes a password argument and returns an integer from 0 (weak) to 100 (strong).

 Both capabilities are implemented by the

-Section 22.214.171.124, “The Password Validation Plugin”.
+validate_passwordplugin.
+For more information, see Section 6.4.3, “The Password Validation Plugin”.

 mysql_upgrade now produces a warning if it finds user accounts with passwords hashed with the older pre-4.1 hashing method.
 Such accounts should be updated to use more secure password hashing.
 See Section 126.96.36.199, “Password Hashing in MySQL”

 On Unix platforms, mysql_install_db supports a new option,

 --random-passwordscauses it to assign a random password to the MySQL

 Logging has been modified so that passwords do not appear in plain text in statements written to the general query log, slow query log, and binary log.
 See Section 188.8.131.52, “Passwords and Logging”.

 Changes to server defaults.
 Beginning with MySQL 5.6.6, several MySQL Server parameter defaults differ from the defaults in previous releases.
 The motivation for these changes is to provide better out-of-box performance and to reduce the need for database administrators to change settings manually.
-For more information, see Section 220.127.116.11, “Changes to Server Defaults”.
+For more information, see Section 22.214.171.124, “Changes to Server Defaults”.

 InnoDBenhancements were added: